Waterproof & Breathability Guide

 Waterproof fabrics are resistant to water penetration, achieved using a membrane or a coating that acts as a barrier, preventing moisture from permeating the fabric.
 This is crucial for riders in unpredictable climates

-Breathable fabrics allow sweat in the form of water vapor to escape from the inside of the fabric to the outside.
+Breathable fabrics allow sweat, in the form of water vapour, to escape from the inside of the fabric to the outside.
 Breathable materials help keep you cool and dry, especially during high-exertion activities

-While it's common for a fabric to be both waterproof and breathable, some brand and products may prioritize particular properties over others.
+While it's common for a fabric to be both waterproof and breathable, some brands and products may prioritise particular properties over others.
 Some materials may be more waterproof, while others may be more breathable.
 These variations in the fabrics help cater to the kind of equestrian activity you're embarking on.

 What Do The Numbers Mean?